 - Separate banking activities, so that the commercial and investment activities are distinct (e.g. using a ring-fence).

 - Reduce financial firms’ reliance on wholesale and collateralised funding.

 - Allow states to manage international capital flows with the use of taxes or capital controls, especially for countries vulnerable to in- and out- flows of hot money.

 - Create a publicly owned and democratically accountable utility to handle payments and money transfers.

 - Make banks increase the share of their own equity in their balance sheet (capital adequacy rules) and reduce their total leverage (via leverage ratio rules).

-- Use capital adequacy rules to direct lending and investment towards long term and environmentally beneficial projects.
+- Use capital adequacy rules and climate stress testing to direct lending and investment towards long term environmentally beneficial projects.

-- Outlaw and discourage short term & speculative lending and investments, including food and commodity speculation.
+- Outlaw and discourage speculative, short term lending and investments, including food and commodity speculation.
 End the incredible waste of energy involved in very short term, speculative forms of finance such as high frequency trading and crypto-currency speculation (like bitcoin).

 - Remove state aid, fiscal accounting, and other barriers to public banking.